joelibaceta/answerific/README.md

 miner.answer 'what is a fixie bike?'
 => "the fixies or fixed gears bicycles, in english, are gear bikes or fixed gear"

-mine.answer 'who is Jane Austen?'
+miner.answer 'who is Jane Austen?'
 => "Jane Austen is more than just a feminist"

 miner.answer 'where is Montreal located?'